donaldasante/riotdotnet60sample/README.md

 ## Installation
 - Open your favorite CLS (Command Line Shell).
 - Navigate to your chosen installation folder.
-- Enter the command to install the latest riot.dotnet template on your local PC
+- Enter the command to install the latest riot.dotnet template on your local PC.
 ```bash
 $ dotnet new --install riot.dotnet.six
 ```